rwllr/ActiveDirectoryUserCreator/README.md

 ## How To Use
 Modify the config.properties to suit your environment and provide a user and password that has permissions to create the users.

+You'll also need to modify the SMTP server and email address settings in EmailNotifier.java as well because they're not in a properties file yet.

+## Disclaimer
+This is 100% not production ready.

+The fact there is no validation no input fields is probably just the start.
+This was intended purely as a proof of concept for others to see and implement/modify/reuse.